1933 (30th January )

 The Nuremberg Laws were introduced.
 These laws were designed to take away Jewish rights of citizenship and included orders that:

-Jews cannot have sexual relations with non-Jews.
+Jews were forbidden from having sexual relations with non-Jews

 Sachsenhausen concentration camp was opened.

 A special section of the Nazi security services, known as the SS, was created to guard concentration camps.

 Jews were banned from being teachers, accountants or dentists.